The ghats of Varanasi on the Ganges at dawn

 The hours that matter

 The city belongs to dawn.
-On the water before first light, you watch Varanasi wake facing the rising sun — priests in meditation, wrestlers at their akharaakharaA traditional Indian wrestling gymnasium, where pehlwani wrestlers train in earthen pits under regimens of exercise, diet and discipline that predate…Read in the glossary ↗ exercises, the ghatsghatsA flight of steps descending to sacred water — riverbanks in Varanasi, lake edges in Udaipur and Pushkar.
-The word also names the Western and Eastern…Read in the glossary ↗ turning gold one by one.
+On the water before first light, you watch Varanasi wake facing the rising sun — priests in meditation, wrestlers at their akharaAkharaA traditional wrestling gymnasium, where pehlwani wrestlers train in an earthen pit under a shared regime of exercise, diet and abstinence.Read in the glossary exercises, the ghatsGhatA flight of steps leading down to a river or tank, used for bathing, worship and cremation.Read in the glossary turning gold one by one.
 This single boat ride, taken quietly, is worth more than a full day of monument visits.

 On sensitivity

-The cremation ghatsghatsA flight of steps descending to sacred water — riverbanks in Varanasi, lake edges in Udaipur and Pushkar.
-The word also names the Western and Eastern…Read in the glossary ↗ ask something of visitors.
+The cremation ghats ask something of visitors.
 Photography is a violation, distance is respect, and the right guide makes the difference between voyeurism and understanding — Manikarnika witnessed properly is not morbid but clarifying, which is exactly how the city intends it.

-We pair Varanasi with a guide who grew up on the ghatsghatsA flight of steps descending to sacred water — riverbanks in Varanasi, lake edges in Udaipur and Pushkar.
-The word also names the Western and Eastern…Read in the glossary ↗ and reads the city's rituals from the inside.
+We pair Varanasi with a guide who grew up on the ghats and reads the city's rituals from the inside.
 Approached this way — unhurried, on its own terms — Varanasi becomes what it has been for three millennia: not a destination, but an encounter.

 What is the best time of day to experience Varanasi?